 The best time to plant the seed is in September and in spring.
 If you prefer sodding rather than growing it yourself using seed, then you can plant Kentucky bluegrass using sod in September end or in spring.

-For planting, soil should be rototilled at least six inches to add oxygen, de-compact, and allow water to reach to roots.
+For planting, the soil should be rototilled at least six inches to add oxygen, de-compact, and allow water to reach the roots.

-KBG is a self-spreading grass, which means that it can spread quickly using rhizomes to form green-looking turf.
-This also means that you do not need to seed bare spots until they are bigger than 1 square foot.
+KBG is a self-spreading grass, meaning it can spread quickly using rhizomes to form green-looking turf.
+You do not need to seed bare spots until they are more significant than 1 square foot.

 Seed: 2-3 pounds per 1000 sq ft.

-New seed requires light, 2-3 times per day watering for the first 2 weeks.
+New seed requires light, 2-3 times daily, watering for the first 2 weeks.

 The planting should be done at one-fourth to half-inch depth in the soil.